 Spend time completing the calendar for each social media account.
 Once completed, you have each day planned, knowing the day, time and platform to share that post.

 Design a calendar for yourself using a spreadsheet, using one calendar for each social media site.
 Include the date, time, URL and headline.
 You can also download a pre-designed editorial calendar.
-Many free versions are available.
+There are tons of them available online, each created to suit your particular needs, so just use your search engine of choice to find them.

 Schedule Your Blogs Ahead of Time